 - Meal service adequate to meet nutritional need

 - Housekeeping aid

 - Personal assistance

 - Physical Activity and other health related classes

 - Educational and employment services

-- job training
+- o job training

-- o computer skills
+- computer skills

 - o resume assistance

 - GED preparation

 - ESL Classes

 - financial literacy

 - Services offered through the Family Self Sufficiency Program

 - Other services designed to help the recipient live in the community as independently as possible.

 Supportive services will be offered throughout the family's tenancy in the excepted unit.
 The family may continue to reside in the exempted unit following the successful completion of supportive services or when supportive services are no longer required.
+The PBV Property Management will monitor the excepted family's continued receipt of supportive services and will provide an update to the GHA on families that fail without good cause to complete their supportive services requirement.
 The unit loses its excepted status if the family becomes ineligible for the supportive services during its tenancy, provided that: (i) the family becomes ineligible for all supportive services available to the family, and (ii) the family becomes ineligible for reasons other than successfully completing the supportive services objective.
 In such event, the GHA may: